ShaunSpinelli/Notes/rails/rails-commands.md

 ```
 $ rails g migration addBrandToProduct brand:string
 ```
-This generates a migrations file, update the databse `$ rails db:migrate`
+This generates a migration file, update the databse with `$ rails db:migrate`

 Removing columns is a similar process